 Do Your Homework

 Even before you contact your first landlord, do your homework.
-Use whatever resources you have at hand to answer questions like:
+Use whatever resources you have at hand to answer questions such as:

 Are other businesses interested in the same space?